klinker24/Android-TextView-LinkBuilder/README.md

  - Provide user feedback by highlighting the text when the user touches it
  - Match single `String`s or use a regular expression to set clickable links to any text conforming to that pattern
  - Change the color of the linked text
+ - Change the color of the linked text when the user touches it
  - Modify the transparency of the text's highlighting when the user touches it
  - Set whether or not you want the text underlined
  - Set whether or not you want the text bold